Husband, son testify in murder trial of St. Paris woman

 The sheriff's office found Hostler's body in a wooded ravine near Kiser Lake Road.
 The investigation into Hostler's death led them to Valerie and Rodney Rider, who were arrested Oct.
 2.

-Rodney Rider testified Monday afternoon that he woke up from a nap to discover his wife dragging a duffle bag in the house, which he said he opened and saw Hostler inside.
-He testified the couple put the body in their truck and then drove around for hours trying to find a place to dispose of her body, eventually disposing of it in a wooded ravine near Kiser Lake Road.
+Rodney Rider testified Monday afternoon that he woke up from a nap to discover his wife dragging a duffle bag into the house, which he said he opened and saw Hostler inside.
+He testified the couple put the body in their truck and then drove around for hours trying to find a place to dispose of her body, eventually leaving it in a wooded ravine near Kiser Lake Road.

 Rodney Rider pleaded guilty in November to tampering with evidence, obstructing justice and possession of criminal tools, court records show.
 He is scheduled to be sentenced on March 8.
 He remains in the Tri-County Regional Jail with a $500,000 cash-only bond.

-Their son Randy Rider took the witness stand ahead of his father Monday.
-He testified he and Hostler, who was his ex-girlfriend at the time, had been living with his parents for about three years along with their two-year-old daughter.
+Their son Randy Rider took the witness stand Monday ahead of his father .
+He testified he and Hostler, who was his ex-girlfriend at the time, had been living with his parents for about three years along with their 2-year-old daughter.

 Randy Rider said on the morning of Sept.
 30 he came home and he and Hostler got into an argument before she grabbed their daughter, went to their bedroom and started packing as she was planning to move out.
 At that time, Randy Rider said his mother went into the bedroom and started arguing with Hostler.